MAILFERT-Sebastien/LABVIEW-Nikon-Ti2-microscope-control/README.md

 # LABVIEW control of a Nikon Ti2 microscope

 ## Aim
-Ce logiciel est destiné à piloter un microscope Nikon Ti2 via Labview.
+This software is designed to control a Nikon Ti2 microscope via Labview.

 ## Prerequisites
-Ce programme a été testé sous Labview 2023 Q3 64 bits.
-Il est donc nécessaire de posséder une version installée de Labview 2023 Q3 minimum.
+This program has been tested under Labview 2023 Q3 64-bit.
+It is therefore necessary to have at least one version of Labview 2023 Q3 installed.
+If you contact me, I can provide you with a version that is compatible with an older version.

 ## Installing